 The Medicare Levy Surcharge was introduced by the Australian Government to encourage people who earn above a certain income to take out private hospital cover, and to use the private system to reduce demand on public hospitals.

-If you’re single and earning over $90,000 (or a couple or family earning over $180,000), buying private hospital cover can help you to avoid an extra tax called the Medicare Levy Surcharge (MLS).
+If you’re single and earn over $90,000 (or a couple or family earning over $180,000), buying private hospital cover can may help you to minimise your tax by avoiding having to pay the Medicare Levy Surcharge (MLS).

 The MLS is a surcharge of between 1% and 1.5% of your income if you don’t have private hospital cover.
 The good news is that you can buy a basic level of hospital cover for around the same price as (or even less than) the additional tax you might have to pay.

-So it makes good sense to get your private hospital cover sorted out and avoid paying extra tax.GET A QUOTE
+So it makes good sense to get your private hospital cover sorted out and avoid the MLS.GET A QUOTE